gosukiwi/tweenr/README.md

 # Tweenr
-A simple property tween library.
+A tiny (3~kb minimized, 1.3~kb min+gzip) property tween library.
 Use this to easily tween values!

 ## Usage
 Tweenr is a tweening library which "animates" sets of properties in an easy